isomerpages/nhg-15m/_resources/Frequently Asked Questions.md

 </p>
 <p>An annual event will be hosted to recognise resident connectors and resident
 organisers in Central and North Singapore.</p>
-<p>Organisations that support the 15M Social Movement are encouraged to identify
-and nominate</p>
 </div>
 </details>
 <details class="isomer-details">